About London: What to see and do.

 Why Learn English in London.

 London, the capital of England, is one of the largest cities in Europe and can take pride in its long and rich history.
-Because of its international quality, it is the perfect place for international students.
+Because of its international quality, it is the perfect place for international students to learn English.
 London has something to offer to anyone – with relaxing parks, recreational activities, vibrant atmosphere, cultural heritage, one-of-a-kind nightlife and beautiful architecture, London is an eclectic mix of history and amusement.

 According to a legend, the city was founded by Brutus of Troy around 1000 B.C.
 The hero was a descendant of a Trojan warrior Aeneas and became the first King of London, after defeating a giant named Gogmagog.
 However, according to archaeologists, there isn’t any evidence that a prehistoric city existed; the area was presumably a rural territory with scattered population.
 The city wasn’t established until 43 A.D. when Romans invaded Britain and founded what was then called Londinium.